EQdkpPlus/tool-jqcorebuilder/README.md

 jqueryUI themes
 ------------------
-All templates use the jqueryUI theme for styles.
-The following table contains the links to the themeroller settings for the specific eqdkp-plus template
+The jqueryUI template is build into the core by default.
+It uses less to reduce the overhead of files.
+The templates could inherit and change the less colour settings by adding a jquery.less file to the template root.
+This file contains the changed variables, the original variables are overwritten by this rule.
+The following table contains the links to the themeroller profiles for each template.

  Style name | Author | URL
 ------------- | ----- | -------------